NFL Draft 2020 prospects: Ranking the top 5 offensive tackles

 The NFL Draft is finally here, and there are several big names on the market that are poised to not only turn around certain franchises, but ring in a new generation of football.
 So let’s answer who the top NFL draft offensive tackles might be.

-There are several standout offensive tackles available, and the top five alone have the potential to carry a team’s offensive line.
-Here are the top five tackles in the 2020 draft, according to Rotoworld’s Thor Nygard.
+There are several standout offensive tackles available this year, and the top five alone have the potential to carry a team’s offensive line.
+Here are the top five tackles in the 2020 NFL Draft, according to Rotoworld’s Thor Nygard.

 1. Tristan Wirfs, Iowa